The donation of plasma

 Blood therapies

-In Italy, about 1,700,000 voluntary blood and plasma donors allow daily blood therapies to patients throughout the country.
+In Italy, it is thanks to around 1,700,000 voluntary blood and plasma donors that patients throughout the whole country can receive their daily blood therapies.

 The choice